awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "SCPs do not support Resource with effect Allow.
-Update the element Resource or the effect.
+Update the element Resource or the effect."
-"
 ```

 **Resolving the error**